 - If you have received a high school degree from an institution in the United States, United Kingdom, Australia, New Zealand or some Canadian provinces, you are not required to submit a TOEFL or IELTS score.

-This is a great chance to learn more about the program and the benefits of completing it. *2023 webinar recording to come in January
+This is a great chance to learn more about the program and the benefits of completing it.

 - Honesty - Note that any deliberate falsification or omission of application data may result in rescinding of admission, denial of permission to enroll or dismissal from courses.
 All applicants affirm acceptance of these terms and conditions.